mpdubbin/job_search_tool/README.md

 - Add a feature where the user can upload their resume, and this tool will automatically compare their skills with the skills in the job posting
 - Maybe batch link pulls?
 - Slider to filter the table by salary
+- Integrate with email account - so when an application rejection comes through, the table will automatically update

 **Networking tracker**:
     - Contact A recommended Job A